 A spiny, sandy chain of islands, the Exumas begin just 56km (35 miles) southeast of Nassau and stretch more than 161km (100 miles) from Beacon Cay in the north to Hog Cay and Sandy Cay in the south.
 These islands have not been developed like the Abacos and Eleuthera have, so they are relatively inexpensive to visit.
 But they still have much to offer, with crystal-clear waters on the west around the Great Bahama Bank, the 1,500m-deep (4,921-ft.)
 Exuma Sound on the east, rolling hills, ruins of once-great plantations, coral formations of much beauty, and uninhabited cays ideal for picnics.
 Although they're crossed by the Tropic of Cancer, the islands have average temperatures ranging from the mid-70s to the mid-80s (mid- to upper 20s Celsius).

 Most of our resort recommendations are in and around George Town, the pretty pink capital of the Exumas, on Great Exuma Island.
-A community of some 900 residents, it was once considered a possible site for the capital of The Bahamas because of its excellent Elizabeth Harbour.
+It was once considered a possible site for the capital of The Bahamas because of its excellent Elizabeth Harbour.

 Nearly all the other cays are uninhabited or sparsely populated.
 Over the years, remote accommodations have come and gone on these islands.
 Today, the only lodgings, which attract mostly the yachting set, are at Staniel Cay and Sampson Cay.